epolisensky/VLITE/vdp/docs/source/database.rst

 same source, and match to sources from other radio catalogs.
 The :ref:`tables` section below lists every table in the database along with a description of the columns.
-A graphical view of the database organization can be seen `here. <https://docs.google.com/spreadsheets/d/e/2PACX-1vR20qGzJ7U3hFBNYZ1IUJWcFpdlOmfjQKv_8pk6aRW7BuljZ6VGNWyagHnsMVkZ6_Y9-Dl1vEwNv8Bg/pubhtml>`_
+A spreadsheet view of the database organization can be seen `here. <https://docs.google.com/spreadsheets/d/e/2PACX-1vR20qGzJ7U3hFBNYZ1IUJWcFpdlOmfjQKv_8pk6aRW7BuljZ6VGNWyagHnsMVkZ6_Y9-Dl1vEwNv8Bg/pubhtml>`_

 .. _tables: